jundalisay/sp/content/en/research/sarkar/travels/chapter-09.md

 In India, the word Kapalika is much misunderstood.

 Many people believe it refers to black-magic left-hand Tantrics who appear totally wild: drinking wine, eating human flesh, engaging in sexual rituals, and so on.

-It is nothing other than an injustice to the Tantric tradition when people act in thisway and claim to be kapalikas.
+It is an injustice to the Tantric tradition when people act in thisway and claim to be kapalikas.

-* They have given up thoughts concerned with solid, liquid, luminous, aerial or ethereal factors.
+- They have given up thoughts concerned with solid, liquid, luminous, aerial or ethereal factors.
 They do not fear death, nor are they controlled by the darkness of ego.

-* They are free from all worldly fetters.
+- They are free from all worldly fetters.
 Their lives are pure from beginning, middle, to end.
 They always remain in the state of bliss.

-* They have no attachment, even for such qualities as patience and courage.
+- They have no attachment, even for such qualities as patience and courage.
 They worship neither Shiva (Consciousness) nor Shakta (Primal Energy), but remain absorbed in the ideation of Brahma (infinite God), like a second Maheshvara (a name of Shiva, father of Tantra).

 During the 7 years of Baba's imprisonment no worker became avadhuta because the initiation required privacy.

 Furthermore, in the 7,000 years since Shiva founded the Tantric cult no non-Asian has learned the kapalika practice.
 Thus something special, something new, is in the works.

 ### The test